Paper Chan's Little Guide to Minecraft Server Optimization!

 Minecraft will always attempt to spawn entities until it hits the spawn-limits on previous section.
 Altering the number here should be your secondary choice due to the fact that the mob cap will almost always be reached.
 All you are doing is just delaying the impending doom, please establish a proper entity cap on the spawn-limits mentioned previously first.

-It is recommended to set the tick rate on a per-world basis to address issues specific to particular worlds, utilizing Paper's per-world options.
+💡 Optionally adjust the tick rate on a per-world basis to address issues specific to particular worlds, utilizing Paper’s per-world configs.

 entities: